mikahas/lantern/README.md

 [See implementation here](https://www.instagram.com/p/BiZ8sZbgN5C/)

+## Versions

+- Use lantern.ino with a potentiometer setup.
+- Use rotary-encoder.ino for more sophisticated user interface.
+- Both use the same animations.h file.

 ## Specs
 - Uses an ATtiny85 microcontroller with a ws2812b RGB LED
 - Potentiometer for controlling the brightness